-Additional content area course work at the undergraduate level may be required for candidates for admission into the Teacher Education Program.
+Additional content area course work at the undergraduate level may be required for candidates for admission into the Teacher Education Program if content knowledge weaknesses are identified.

 Master of Arts in Teaching candidates may request a waiver from up to three courses in the initial licensure phase of the program based on successful completion of previous coursework that demonstrates mastery of the content at the initial licensure level.
 A waiver form and appropriate documentation must be presented to the Graduate Education Faculty for review.
 Candidates will be informed in writing of the decision.